 You submit a job application, your resume makes it past ATS, and it lands on the hiring manager’s desk.

-I consulted with Career Coach Emily from HR Logic Solutions to learn the 5 steps every recruiter uses to quickly evaluate if a resume should be advanced to the interview phase.
+I consulted with a career coach and seasoned corporate recruiter to learn the 5 steps every recruiter uses to quickly evaluate if a resume should be advanced to the interview phase.

 At each step, she is looking for specific pieces of information.
 If she finds what she’s looking for, she advances to the next step.
 If she doesn’t, she moves on to the next resume.